dram/trealla/FEATURES.md

 Wherever *Pid* is used *Name* can also be used for local named processes.

-Message passing between processes is fast but does use copy_term/2.
-On an average desktop PC two local processes can rendezvous at the rate of about 50K/sec.
-A Raspberry Pi at just under 10K/sec.
 For example, spawn 100K child processes and rendezvous with them:

 	:-use_module(proc).